 Include any academic achievements here, including Latin honors, honors within your major, and more.

-Include any professional or educational certifications you have received.
+Include any professional or educational certifications you've received.

 Include any professional development experiences, including courses (both online and in person) and seminars.
-You might also mention here if you are a member of any relevant professional organizations.
+You might also mention here if you're a member of any relevant professional organizations.
 If you hold a position within the organization, mention that as well.

 Bachelor of Arts in English, Department honors